 May 22, 2025, 8:24 am | Read time: 2 minutes

-After a lengthy and arduous legal battle, there is finally news for the gaming community: The popular game “Fortnite” is once again available in Apple’s American App Store.
-The creators of Epic Games have officially announced this on X. This return marks the end of a significant chapter in the years-long conflict between Epic Games and Apple, which has garnered worldwide attention.
+After a long and arduous legal battle, there is finally news for the gaming community: The popular game “Fortnite” is once again available in Apple’s American App Store.
+Epic Games announced this officially on X. This return marks the end of a significant chapter in the years-long conflict between Epic Games and Apple, which garnered worldwide attention.
 The decision to bring “Fortnite” back to the Apple platform was made possible by a recent ruling from a U.S. judge, paving the way for alternative payment processing within apps.
 This ruling could have far-reaching consequences for the entire app industry.

-“Fortnite” Dispute Has Been Simmering for a Long Time
+“Fortnite” Dispute Has Been Brewing for a Long Time

 Impact on the App Industry